chrmzn/gettingsandcleaningdata/CODEBOOK.md

 ## Study Design

 The data was collected by having 30 volunteers perform certain activites while wearing a Samsung Galaxy S2 on their waist.
 The measurements are taken form the embedded accelerometer and gyroscope.
-Further information is available in "UCI HAR Dataset/README.txt"
+Further information is available in ['README.txt'](UCI HAR Dataset/README.txt)

 As requested the tidy dataset is all the mean and standard deviation measurements from the raw data averaged by each activity and subject.